material-components/material-components-web/packages/mdc-textfield/bottom-line/README.md

 ## Usage

-#### MDCTextfieldBottomLine API
+#### MDCTextFieldBottomLine API

-##### MDCTextfieldBottomLine.foundation
+##### MDCTextFieldBottomLine.foundation

-MDCTextfieldBottomLineFoundation.
-This allows the parent MDCTextfield component to access the public methods on the MDCTextfieldBottomLineFoundation class.
+MDCTextFieldBottomLineFoundation.
+This allows the parent MDCTextField component to access the public methods on the MDCTextFieldBottomLineFoundation class.

 ### Using the foundation class